LMAX-Exchange/solana4j/README.md

 #### Background

 At LMAX we are all Java developers.
 We are **not** Javascript developers.
 We are **not** Rust developers.
-To support our needs as a business we needed to read and write from and to the Solana blockchain within our Java ecosystem.
+To support our needs as a business we needed to read and write from and to the Solana blockchain from within our Java ecosystem.
 There lacked a mature enough Java library at the time our project started.
 We therefore challenged ourselves to write our own.
 This repository is the product of that challenge.